 ACA Early Career Scientist Spotlight-24

-Early career scientists play a crucial role in the ACA community, and we are committed to supporting their potential to influence the future of our field.
-We are proud to showcase their outstanding achievements and recognize their valuable contributions.
-The Communications Committee remains dedicated to highlighting the profiles of these members, providing an opportunity for our community to learn more about their research and aspirations.
+Early-career scientists are the backbone of the ACA community, and we are committed to fostering their growth as they drive the future of our field.
+We take immense pride in celebrating their remarkable achievements and acknowledging their impactful contributions.
+The Communications Committee is dedicated to highlighting these members through our Early Career Scientist Spotlight series, offering the community a chance to learn about their work and aspirations.

 Fall 2024 RefleXions Now Available